 Whether covering classes with additional properties have to take a particular form may depend on extra set-theoretic assumptions.
-For example, in [12], it was proved that the statement "each covering class of modules closed under homomorphic images coincides with the class of all modules generated by a suitable single module" is equivalent to a large cardinal principle known as Vopěnka's Principle.
+For example, in [13], it was proved that the statement "each covering class of modules closed under homomorphic images coincides with the class of all modules generated by a single module" is equivalent to Vopěnka's Principle (VP).
 The question whether the converse of Corollary 9.3 holds true is a major open problem of the approximation theory, due to Enochs:

-Problem 9.16.
+Problem 9.14.
 1. Is any perfect cotorsion pair closed?

-A positive answer is known for various particular cases, notably for the case of tilting cotorsion pairs, and more in general, of the cotorsion pairs $(\mathcal{A}, \mathcal{B})$ such that the class \mathcal{B} is closed under direct limits, see [4, Corollary 5.5] (and also [11, Sect.
+A positive answer is known for various particular cases, notably for the case of tilting cotorsion pairs, and more in general, of the cotorsion pairs $(\mathcal{A}, \mathcal{B})$ such that the class \mathcal{B} is closed under direct limits, see [4, Corollary 5.5] (and also [10, Sect.
 7]).
-A still more general result has recently been proven in [9], providing a positive answer for all cotorsion pairs generated by a class of $\leq \aleph_n$ -presented modules for a fixed $n < \omega$.
+A still more general result has recently been proven in [11], providing a positive answer for all cotorsion pairs generated by a class of $\leq \aleph_n$ -presented modules for a fixed $n < \omega$.